Redundancy ends where the dependency tree converges

 Two servers in one rack share a power feed.
 Two racks in one building share a fiber path.
 Two regions on one cloud have far more in common than the diagram shows: an account, a billing relationship, a global identity surface, and a single human whose credentials work in both.
 Two providers fronted by the same DNS share the DNS.
 Two clouds running the same agent share a supply chain.
 The list extends upward.
 Every redundant pair has a layer above it where it stops being two things.

 A shared dependency synchronizes failures.
-A single failure at the convergence point takes both components in the same incident rather than in succession.
+A single failure at the convergence point takes both components in the same incident.
 For failure-tolerance purposes they are one component, however many divergent instances depend on it.
 On the divergent side of the convergence point, the components fail independently.
 On the shared side, they are one system wearing two names.

 What redundant looks like before the failure proves it isn't

-I spent years convinced our disaster recovery was real.
+For years, the disaster recovery looked real.
 The diagram had multiple servers.
 Cold spares racked and ready.
 Daily backups completing every night.
 Multiple upstream carriers in the contract.
 Geographic redundancy in the marketing copy.
 The bill matched the diagram.
 The runbook referenced the failover path.
-We'd practiced server failure, not building isolation.
+The drills had covered server failure, never building isolation.

 A fiber cut isolated the building.

-The calls came in before the explanation did.
-Systems unreachable, customers angry, businesses stopped.
-We couldn't reach the systems either.
-The hosting provider's first update arrived hours later: power, cooling, generators, biometric access, all running inside the building.
+Inside, power, cooling, and generators kept running.
 Outside, nothing reached the internet for 24 hours.
-The redundant carriers existed in the contract.
-The second carrier feed had been ordered but not yet provisioned.
+The operators couldn't reach the systems either.
+The redundant carriers existed in the contract, but the second feed had been ordered, not provisioned.
 The cold spares, the daily backups, and the disaster recovery plan all sat behind the same fiber that had been cut.

-Nothing helped during the 24 hours.
-Recovery waited for the fiber to be repaired.
-The only off-site layer we already had was a managed DNS service hosted by a third party.
-We'd purchased it a year earlier because a previous DNS outage had taught us that the nameservers couldn't live on the same servers they were supposed to redirect away from.
-That single piece of off-site separation was the one layer where the topology was already right.
+Recovery waited on the repair.
+The one off-site layer already in place was a managed DNS service hosted by a third party, bought a year earlier after a separate DNS outage taught a narrow lesson: nameservers can't live on the servers they're supposed to redirect away from.
+That single piece of off-site separation was the one layer whose topology was already right.

 The cost outlasts the outage

 A single component outage is a routine event.
 An outage of the entire failure-recovery stack is a different category.
-Direct cost: 24 hours offline, multi-day client recovery, money paid out in compensation, and a short-term inability to raise prices.
-Indirect cost: years operating under a belief about our own redundancy that no failure had pressure-tested.
+Direct cost: 24 hours offline, multi-day client recovery, credits paid out in compensation, and a short-term inability to raise prices.
+Indirect cost: years operating under a belief about the redundancy that no failure had pressure-tested.
 The diagrams agreed with the bill.
 The runbook agreed with the diagrams.
 Topology was the only thing wrong, and topology stays invisible until a failure surfaces it.

-Independence holds when two providers don't share an upstream layer: physical medium, geographic region, billing relationship, global control plane, identity provider, supply chain, operator.
-Two backups are two backups when their corruption modes, storage paths, and access credentials don't overlap.
+Independence holds when two providers don't share an upstream layer: physical medium, geographic region, billing relationship, global-services control plane, identity provider, supply chain, operator.
+Two backups are two backups when nothing they share takes both at once: corruption mode, storage path, access credentials, the scheduler or agent that drives them.
 A pair of failover paths is genuinely a pair only when the trigger for one isn't also the trigger for the other.

-The rebuilt architecture put primary infrastructure on one cloud, backups on a different cloud, and DNS through a managed provider that ran on neither.
+The rebuilt architecture put primary infrastructure on one cloud, a warm standby and backups on a different cloud, and DNS through a managed provider that ran on neither.

 Storage with no copy outside a failed cloud provider can't escape until the provider recovers.
-That's the same trap that made the fiber cut catastrophic.
+That's the trap that made the fiber cut unrecoverable.
 The architecture moved the residual shared layer to the one whose state could be migrated off during its own failure.

 For regional or account-level events on the active provider, the cutover became a 30-minute operation.
 End-to-end recovery extended beyond that when replication lag, cached DNS, or stateful service rehydration dominated.

 At a smaller scale, the same rule produces a different topology.
 My home office runs two connectivity tiers: fiber and satellite, both on backup power.
-Their failure modes overlap on regional weather events but otherwise stay independent.
+Their connectivity paths are independent, fiber against satellite, overlapping only on regional weather.
+They still share backup power, the building, and the one operator, residual single points I accept at this scale.
 Failover thresholds are tuned to how long I can drop out of a Zoom call without losing context, not to provider SLA percentiles.
 Fifteen months in, a 30-day primary outage passed without disrupting my daily workflow.

 Name the layers, then decide which ones stay